nofursad/pp4-merosathi/README.md

 ### Code
 - Much of the coding and testing relies heavily on information in the "Hello Django" and "I Think Therefore I Blog" walkthroughs in the Code Institue Full Stack Frameworks module.
 - Code on how to implement data model constraints was based on information found here : [Constraints](https://docs.djangoproject.com/en/3.2/ref/models/constraints/)
-- Information on errors when a foreign key field was included in search field list was found here : [Search Forgein Key](https://stackoverflow.com/questions/11754877/troubleshooting-related-field-has-invalid-lookup-icontains)
 - Code to restrict data value range : [Min Max Values](https://stackoverflow.com/questions/65416042/max-and-min-values-for-a-django-model-field-according-to-the-values-already-int)
-- Information on how to round decimal field to 2 places : [Round Decimals](https://stackoverflow.com/questions/37958130/automatically-round-djangos-decimalfield-according-to-the-max-digits-and-decima)
-- Information on how to implement jumbotron images : [Jumbotron](https://stackoverflow.com/questions/22000754/responsive-bootstrap-jumbotron-background-image)
-- Code on how to remove trailing zeroes from decimal fields : [Normalize function](https://stackoverflow.com/questions/40135464/django-remove-trailing-zeroes-for-a-decimal-in-a-template)
 - Setting to turn off auth email verification : [EMAIL VERIFICATION](https://stackoverflow.com/questions/53968044/django-user-registration-error-with-django-rest-auth-package)
 - Some ideas on how to format the authentication/Sign in/Registration pages came from : [Page layout demo](https://www.bootstrapdash.com/product/free-bootstrap-login/#product-demo-section)
 - Code to 'bold' active navbar link : [Active Link](https://stackoverflow.com/questions/32931436/active-tag-on-bootstrap-with-django)